pantor/inja/README.md

 // Objects
 render("{{ time.start }} to {{ time.end }}pm", data); // "16 to 22pm"
 ```
 In general, the variables can be fetched using the [JSON Pointer](https://tools.ietf.org/html/rfc6901) syntax.
-For convenience, the leading `/` can be ommited.
+For convenience, the leading `/` can be omitted.
 If no variable is found, valid JSON is printed directly, otherwise an error is thrown.

 ### Statements